ngand000/nicebreakers/reports/week1.md

     - Contributed to Software architecture and Test plan
   - Anusha:
   - Lim:
+    - No blocker this weekL
+    - Contributed to the GitHub setup and the Architecture and Design section of living document
+    - run React initialization to start a React project on the repo
   - Matthew:
     - No trouble this week, not stuck on anything
     - Contributed to Architecture and Design section of living document